 Angola Country Report

 The business environment continues to be marred by weak infrastructure and high associated costs.
 The government has invested heavily in infrastructure, although these investments have declined during recent years because of lower oil revenues.
 A 2015 USD18-billion plan to overhaul the power grid has still not been fully implemented.
-The power sector will remain weak in the one-year outlook, keeping operating costs in Angola relatively high.
-Despite anti-corruption legislation, the risk of bribes being demanded will remain pervasive because of the lack of governmental capability to fight it.
+The power sector will remain weak in the three-year outlook due to even lower investment following the February 2020 oil price drop, keeping operating costs high.
+Despite anti-corruption legislation, the risk of bribes being demanded will remain pervasive due mostly to lack of capability to fight this.

-The risk of terrorism from the separatist Frente para a Libertação do Enclave de Cabinda (FLEC) group is elevated in parts of the Cabinda enclave and poses a low risk of targeted sabotage to oil and gas operations, which are mostly offshore.
+The risk of terrorism from the separatist Frente para a Libertação do Enclave de Cabinda (FLEC) group is heightened in parts of the Cabinda enclave, however, this poses a low risk of targeted sabotage to oil and gas operations, which are mostly offshore.
 Onshore operational bases are protected by private and government security forces.
-Army patrols are, however, at a high risk of attacks from separatist militants.
-Mining operations are at a moderate risk of attack from illegal miners and are exposed to extortion rackets that operate alongside the military, especially in the Cabinda and Lunda provinces.
+Army patrols, however, are at a high risk of attacks from separatist militants.
+Mining operations face a moderate risk of attack from illegal miners, some crossing over from the DRC, and are exposed to extortionists that operate alongside the military, especially in the Cabinda and Lunda provinces.

-A renewed outbreak of civil war is very unlikely, despite moderate risk of violence between security forces and opposition supporters and youth groups during anti-government demonstrations.
-Such protests are likely to occur again given the difficult economic conditions that have prevailed since the fall in the oil price.
-The insurgency in Cabinda is experiencing a resurgence and poses a moderate risk of death and injury to military personnel, especially in the northeast of the exclave, but with little effect on oil operations.
-Angola's expenditure on military equipment purchases will probably fall in response to dwindling oil revenue, affecting the army's ability to deploy.
+A renewed outbreak of civil war is unlikely, despite moderate risk of violence between security forces and opposition supporters and youth groups during anti-government demonstrations.
+These protests are likely to occur again in the run-up to municipal elections, especially given the difficult economic conditions prevailing since the fall in the oil price, and youth frustrations over employment opportunities.
+The insurgency in Cabinda is experiencing a minor resurgence and poses moderate risk of death and injury to military personnel, particularly in the northeast of the exclave, but with little effect on oil operations.
+Expenditure on military equipment purchases will continue to fall in response to dwindling oil revenues, affecting the army's capabilities.

 Vaccines Required to Enter the Country